Jawny/Jawny/README.md

 ### Hi there 👋

+Somethings About me:
+- Incoming DevOps Intern at NVIDIA
+- Former DevOps Intern at Philips
+- Former SWE Intern at Excelar
 <!--
 **Jawny/Jawny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.